 Eastern Cumbria is particularly rich in prehistoric monuments; the village of Shap was once the location of one of the most impressive monuments in Northern mainland Britain, the Shap Avenues.
 Little remains of this monument but by looking at the archaeological remains and antiquarian accounts we can build up a picture of what it looked like.
 A few years ago a good friend and I researched the Shap monuments, an account of our research and fieldwork can be found here Shap MA Blog

-These ice transported boulders became know as glacial erratics, to further the study of glaciation during the nineteenth century local naturalist groups were enlisted throughout the North of England and Scotland.
+These ice transported boulders became know as glacial erratics, to further the study of glaciation during the nineteenth century local naturalist groups were enlisted throughout the North of England and Scotland to help.
 These groups often formed Boulder committees who engaged in fieldwork, logging locations and rock types of erratics throughout the Northern Britain.
-This information along with the study of landforms was then be used to track the movements of the ancient ice sheets and glaciers.
+This information along with the study of landforms was then be used to build maps tracking the movements of the ancient ice sheets and glaciers.

 Many Shap granite boulders have been found in the Tees Valley, some have even been given names, the Bulmer Stone in Darlington and the Great Stone in Deepdale.
 Others have been used as curiosities on village greens and parks.
 There is even an account of a group of boulders beneath the sea, close to the mouth of the River Tees.